lehitoskin/ivy/README.md

 - You may append files to a collection through File -> Append, or with the keyboard shortcut <kbd>Ctrl</kbd>-<kbd>Shift</kbd>-<kbd>O</kbd>.
 When using the Append functionality on an empty collection (e.g. when first opening Ivy) only the files selected will be available for viewing.
+Appending files is also accomplished by the drag-and-drop feature: simply drag and drop images onto the canvas and they will be appeneded to the collection.

 - To add a tag or list of tags to an image, simply enter them into the tag text field, separated by a comma and a space.
 E.g., `flower, beach, roller